GenesisFR/HowToBecomeGoodAtShooters/README.md

 - peeking from vertical cover exposes you to less angles at the same time
 - shooting from vertical cover at a 30-75° angle allows you to shoot mobs without them shooting back
 - covers cannot be shared between teammates so you should let dps players have them when possible
+- you can dodge roll to cover to get behind or around a piece of cover faster

 ### Cover to cover
 - reduces the enemy's accuracy on you, thus drastically reducing incoming damage
 - faster than running
+- allows you to look around without changing the direction of your movement
 - allows you to reload without reducing speed
 - try to end up with a dodge roll to cover if the destination will leave you exposed as the enemy's accuracy will be instantly back to normal as soon as the cover to cover stops
 - when running past an enemy, acts as a soft form of CC (they'll often try to melee you)